A Unified Framework for Pattern Recovery in Penalized and Thresholded Estimation and its Geometry: A Necessary and Sufficient Condition for Uniform Uniqueness

 \begin{theorem}[Necessary and sufficient condition for uniform uniqueness] Let $\pen$ be a real-valued polyhedral gauge, $X \in \R^{n \times p}$, and $\lambda > 0$.
 Then the solution set $\SpenL(y)$ from \eqref{eq:pen_problem} is a singleton for all $y \in \R^n$ if and only if $\row(X)$ does not intersect a face of $B^*$ whose dimension\footnote{The dimension of a face is defined as the dimension of its affine hull, see Appendix~\ref{app:polytopes} for details.} is strictly less than $\defect(X) = \dim(\ker(X))$. \end{theorem}

 Note that a face $F$ of $B^*$ satisfies

 where $\codim(F) = p - \dim(F)$.
-Using Corollary~\ref{cor:compl-codim} and Proposition~\ref{prop:acc}, we may therefore conclude the following result from Theorem~\ref{thm:unique-gauge}. \begin{corollary} Let $\pen$ be a real-valued polyhedral gauge, $X \in \R^{n \times p}$, and $\lambda > 0$.
+Using Corollary~\ref{cor:compl-codim} and Proposition~\ref{prop:acc}, we may therefore conclude the following result.
+The recent preprint of \cite{EverinkEtAl24TR} generalizes Theorem~\ref{thm:unique-gauge} by proving that uniform uniqueness implies continuity of the solution with respect to $y$.

+\begin{corollary} Let $\pen$ be a real-valued polyhedral gauge, $X \in \R^{n \times p}$, and $\lambda > 0$.
 Then the optimization problem in \eqref{eq:pen_problem} is uniquely solvable for all $y \in \R^n$ if and only if no pattern with complexity exceeding $\rk(X)$ is accessible. \end{corollary}

+For instance the generalized Lasso with total variation penalty is uniquely solvable for all $y \in \R^n$ if and only if no pattern with more than or equal to $\rk(X)$ jumps is accessible.
+For a better understanding of whether uniqueness is a ``typical'' property, we give the proposition stated below.
+Along these lines, observe that for the methods listed in the introduction, the corresponding gauges are symmetric: $\pen(b) = \pen(-b)$.
+For these cases, Proposition~\ref{prop:unique-sym_gauge} shows that the set of solutions of the penalized least squares problem is unbounded if $\dim(\{b \in \R^p : \pen(b) = 0\}) > n$ or always a singleton if $\dim(\{b\in \R^p : \pen(b)= 0\}) \leq n$.